proisydev/pStatus/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability, please report it by sending an email to [security@pstatus.fr](mailto:security@pstatus.fr).
+If you discover a security vulnerability, please report it by sending an email to [security@watchStatus.fr](mailto:security@watchStatus.fr).
 We will address all security issues promptly.

 ## License